The Engaging Issues team

 David is the committee’s resident humanist.
 A former headteacher, he spends his retirement years in community activities, tending his garden and allotment, cycling, walking, and reading voraciously.
 He and his wife have three children and seven grandchildren.
 David worries for their future, and wants to see radical change in the world.

-Steve is an Engaging Issues noob.
-Steve’s chequered past includes: eight years in technical operations (mainly sound) for BBC TV and Radio; a couple of years as a full-time student of Biblical Studies and Cross-Cultural Communications; a brief and undistinguished period as a missionary; media relations and training for the national Methodist Church; FE lecturer in computer programming; Microsoft-certified and IBM-certified software application developer and solution architect.
-Currently Steve runs a small software company making careers education resources for schools and colleges.
+Steve’s chequered past includes: technical operations (mainly sound) for BBC TV and Radio; full-time student of Biblical Studies and Cross-Cultural Communications; a brief and undistinguished period as a missionary; media relations and training for the national Methodist Church; FE lecturer in computer programming; software application developer and solution architect; technical director for a small software company making careers education resources.
+Currently Steve is a senior developer/analyst for a fintech company.
 Steve is Eastern Orthodox.
 He is married with three grown-up kids, and loves walking in the Shropshire hills.